rwxrob/zet/docs/2233/README.md

-# Zwift and NOALBS holding me hostage to Windows
+# Zwift and NOALBS holding me hostage to Windows?

 Update: NOALBS can run anywhere, even another server since it uses Websockets client to OBS.
-Zwift looks like it will run in a KVM virtual machine, and since I don't care about performance of Zwift that should be okay.
+Zwift looks like it will run in a docker container or KVM virtual machine, and since I don't care about performance of Zwift that should be okay.
 I've decided I really can live without the games that won't run on Linux (easily).

 ----